diziet/pathery_solver/README.md

 ### TUNING ###
-Edit DEPTH_CONSTANT in pathery_server.js to change how many blocks the solver places.
+Edit MAX_DEPTH in pathery_server.js to change how many blocks the solver places.
 Right now on a 2013 Macbook Pro it can do ~8 block in simple ~10s.

 ## FUTURE WORK: ##